apache/jena-site/source/documentation/sparql-apis/__index.md

 * Deprecate modifying `QueryExecution` after it is built.

-* Parameterization for remote queries.
+* Substitution of variables for concrete values in query and update execution.
-  Parameterization - replacing variables by values before sending a query - makes the query into a template.
-The same applies to updates.
+  This is a form of paramterization that works in both local and remnote usage (unlike "intial bindings" which are only available for lcoal query execution).
-  This is also provided uniformly for local queries and should be used in preference to the local-only "initial binding" approach which is similarly but not identical.
+  See the [substitution section](#substitution) section below.

 * `HttpOp`, using `java.net.http.HttpClient`, is split into `HttpRDF` for GET/POST/PUT/DELETE of graphs and datasets and new `HttpOp` for packaged-up